Generation of '80: Expansion of the economy

-The Generation of '80 brought in an age of economic expansion in the country.
+The Generation of '80 created an age of economic expansion in Argentina.
 They put forth a liberal economic policy of agricultural exportation, which was compatible with the new international division of labor introduced by British merchants, The country concentrated its economic activity in the region of the Pampas with its center in the port city of Buenos Aires, with the goal of producing meat (from sheep and cattle), leather, wool, and grains (wheat, corn, and flax), primarily to the British market, in exchange for importing industrial goods.
 While 95% of its exports were agricultural products, Argentina imported 77% of its textile consumption and 67% of its metallurgic consumption.
 At the same time, English capital provided the funding for the majority of Argentina's logistical activities, such as banks, railways, refrigeration, etc.

 In 1887, just after finishing his first presidency, Julio A. Roca visited London, meeting with several members of the British government.
 During his visit, Roca synthesized the relationship between Argentina and Great Britain with the following words:I am perhaps the first former president from South America to have been the object in London of such a reception of gentlemen.
 I have always held a great sympathy towards England.
 The Argentine Republic, which will one day be a great nation, will never forget that the state of progress and prosperity that is found at this time is due in great part to English funding.Gerchunoff and Llach have estimated that at the beginning of the 20th Century, half of Argentina's GDP was made up of imports and exports.
 In 1888, Argentina was the sixth-largest exporter of grains and by 1907 had become third, behind only the United States and Russia.
 The liberal model of agricultural exportation has been criticized from various perspectives for not investing more heavily in the supply chain, especially in the textile and metallurgic sectors.

-The model of agricultural exportation was implemented and maintained primarily by the ranchers in the Province of Buenos Aires (called estancieros), who organized in the Rural Society of Argentina, the first worker's union in the country's history, founded in 1868.
+The model of agricultural exportation was implemented and maintained primarily by the ranchers in the Province of Buenos Aires (called estancieros), who organized in the Sociedad Rural Argentina, the first landowners' union in the country's history, founded in 1866.
 Using the chant "One Hundred Chivilcoys!" the estancieros were able to block President Sarmiento's plan to hand over lands to immigrants with the goal of establishing a system of farmers' colonies worked by their owners.
 President Avellaneda cancelled this plan and established the predomination of the estancia.

 Nevertheless, the utilization of these liberal free-trade economic policies enacted by the government were complemented by the governing group with a clear support for State intervention in the areas that were considered essential for the social contract, such as education, justice, and public works, and the expansion of State intervention throughout the country.